thisisjofrank/game-tutorial-stage-1-starter/README.md

 3. Open your browser: Navigate to [http://localhost:8000](http://localhost:8000)

 You should see your Dino Runner landing page a link to the server status check.

+## Deploy your project to see your updates on Deno Deploy

+Commit your changes and push to your GitHub repository.
+This will trigger automatic deployment to Deno Deploy.
+If you open up the [Deno Deploy dashboard](https://app.deno.com), you will be able see your app build and deploy successfully.

 ## Learning objectives completed